 I made Basil Lemonade a couple of weeks ago because I had family coming over and I wanted something refreshing and natural to serve them.
 I used basil syrup to sweeten my lemonade.
 The original recipe is as follows and my version further down below.

-3 to 4 cups cold water (to dilute)
+3 to 4 cups cold water, to dilute the limeade

-- Make simple syrup by heating the sugar and water in a small saucepan until the sugar is dissolved completely.
+- To make the simple syrup, heat the sugar and water in a small saucepan until the sugar is dissolved completely.

-- Add the juice and the sugar water to a pitcher.
-Add 3 to 4 cups of cold water, more or less to the desired strength.
-Refrigerate 30 to 40 minutes.
-If the lemonade is a little sweet for your taste, add a little more straight lemon juice to it.
+- Refrigerate 30 to 40 minutes.
+Taste, and if the lemonade is a little sweet for your taste, add a little more lemon juice.

 - Serve with ice, sliced lemons.

-Make Basil Syrup and add 1 cup of it to 1 cup lemon juice and 3-4 cups cold water.
+- Add 1 cup of basil syrup to 1 cup lemon juice and 3-4 cups cold water.